 Yasha Young is the executive creative director of URBAN NATION, Berlin’s unique and worldwide first museum of urban contemporary art.
 As part of her Vision she created and founded the two internationally renowned exhibition and art projects: Project M / and One Wall which supports young artists and curators on an international level and that are continuously evolving.
 Since 2001, Young is deeply involved in the international art scene as a curator, innovator, project developer, art career and high profile collection manager.

 Ysiad is a seasoned entrepreneur, having successfully built, scaled, and/or sold companies in software, real estate, hospitality, and logistics.
 Currently Ysiad is the COO of Hustle, the leading peer-to-peer messaging platform that allows organizations to create genuine, human relationships at scale.
-He built and scaled Hustle’s annual recurring revenue from $0 to $14M in 2.5 years, and has led their sales, marketing, legal, finance, people ops, and recruiting teams.
+He built and scaled Hustle’s annual recurring revenue from $0 to $14M in just over two years, and has led their sales, marketing, legal, finance, people ops, and recruiting teams.